lasersquad0/MFTReader/README.md

 MFTReaderConsole.exe -p c:\windows\notepad.exe
 ```
 You will get the output similar to below.

+The most interesting fields are:

+Alternate paths - you will be surprised how many files has alternate names (hard links).

+MFT Rec ID - shown in both dec and hex format.
+You can use this id later to show information about this file.

+MFT Changed - datetime when this attribute (not file) has changed.
+This date hasn't shown any where in Windows Explorer.

+You may notice that some information is duplicated e.g. datetime fields present in both STANDARD_INFO and FILENAME attributes.
+This is how NTFS filesystem works. it has some data duplication for better speed.

 ```
 MFTReader shows useful information about your NTFS file system.